-Evidence of haemolysis - - 0 trials - for example, the median control group risk across studies) is provided in footnotes.
-The corresponding risk (and its 95% CI) is based on the assumed risk elative effect of the intervention (and its 95% CI). terval; RR: Risk ratio.
-Moderate quality: Further research ery unlikely to change our confidence in the estimate of effect. h is likely to have an important impact on our confidence in the estimate of effect and may change the estimate. ery likely to have an important impact on our confidence in the estimate of effect and is likely to change the estimate. and the methods were not clear.
-Downgraded by 1 for serious impu- In the control group, infectivity wand Downgraded by 1 for serious risk Downgraded by 1 for serious impu- Downgraded by 1 for serious indiu No serious imprecision: although t Log(10)AUC day 1 to 43 % reducti- guality evidence.
-Data from Khoo 1981 could not respective treatments.
-There was a haemolysis and need for blood tran- receiving a 14-day regimen.
-Only in For the ten included trials, the Ge- included only those with G6PD defi- c of bias: allocation was not concealed; both experiments were performed by the same author team recision: the sample size is small ( $N = 30$ ; downgraded by 2) but the effect is large (upgraded by 1). es by day 15. of bias: trial had methodological deficiencies. recision: single trial, small sample size, wide CIs.
+Evidence of haemolysis - 0 trials ^{6,7} in the comparison group and t the relative effect of the intervention (and its 95% C nss studies) is provided in footnotes.
+The corresponding risk (and its 95% CI) is based on the assumed ris CI). lation rate; G6PD: glucose-6-phosphate dehydrogenase.
+Moderate quality: Further res i is very unlikely to change our confidence in the est earch is likely to have an important impact on our c is very likely to have an important impact on our co timate of effect. onfidence in the estimate of effect and may change the estimate. onfidence in the estimate of effect and is likely to change the estimate. and the methods were unclear.
+3 Downgraded by 1 for serious In the control group, infectivity 4 No serious imprecision: althou 5 Log(10)AUC day 1 to 43 % rea quality evidence.
+6 We could not use data from respective treatments.
+There w haemolysis and need for blooc receiving a 14-day regimen.
+7 For the 10 included trials, the included only those with G6PE risk of bias: allocation was not concealed; both ex- imprecision: the sample size is small ($N = 30$; dow wanes by day 15. ugh the sample size is limited, the effect is large. duction relative decrease: 2 estimates from one trial Khoo 1981 because it did not distinguish betwee vas a much higher risk of adverse haemolytic even at transfusion), but the participants included those re- e G6PD status of participants varied: two trials exc experiments were performed by the same author team angraded by 2) but the effect is large (upgraded by 1). of 24.3% to 27.1% (N = 219), assessed as moderate en patients with P. falciparum and P. vivax and their nts in those who received PQ (OR of 22.27 for both acceiving a short course (three days) of PQ with those cluded patients with G6PD deficiency trials), one trial ficiency, and five trials did not report or comment on